charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 a constructor.
 Instead, we create state by writing statements like the one shown above.

-So far, the tradeoffs between the old class syntax and the new hooks syntax come close to being a wash.
+So far, the trade-offs between the old class syntax and the new hooks syntax come close to being a wash.
 It takes work to create a **constructor** and declare state, but it also takes quite a bit of code to write the new syntax, particularly if you want to declare